Ruellia brittoniana (Ru-EL-lee-a brit-toe-nee-A-na), more commonly known as Mexican Petunia belongs to Acanthaceae

-This is a low shrub having a dark purple cast and dark green foliage.
+This is a low shrub having a dark purple cast and dark green leaves.

-These plants are fast growers quickly reaching 3′ -6′ feet tall, and the same in diameter.
+These plants have a fast growth rate quickly reaching 3′ -6′ feet tall, and the same in diameter.

 Keep in mind that while a baby purple showers may not be full, the plant becomes lush with age and from clumping colonies.

 Owing to its fast-growing nature, it is considered to be invasive.

 NOTE: Although listed as invasive, we’ve grown them for years in Florida and never experienced the plants getting out of hand.